simplajs/simpla-article/README.md

 <simpla-article path="/article" editable></simpla-article>
 ```

 Entering edit mode with Simpla is the recommended way to edit articles.
-It ensures all elements on a page remain in sync and updates Simpla's public `'editable'` state, which other elements may rely on.
+It ensures all elements on a page remain in sync and updates Simpla's public `editable` state, which other elements may rely on.

-> If you include the [simpla-admin](https://webcomponents.org/element/SimplaElements/simpla-admin) component on your page, you can also enter edit mode by adding #edit to the end of your URL

 ### Editing inline

-Simpla-article's editor is inspired by [Medium](https://medium.com) and supports the following content types:
+Simpla-article supports the following content types:

 - Formatted text (Bold/Italic)
 - Links